 It might seem an obvious question to you, whenever you attend an interview.
 The interviewer always has his own expected answers to this question.
 Most of the candidates do overlook the question, but this is the only question which helps the candidate to exactly convey the capabilities and potential present in you.
 This is the only time the interviewer asks you whether you fit for the job.
 Rest of the interview process is all about direct answers to direct questions.

-Therefore, you need to reconsider your answer as this is an open ended question and hence you need to answer it specifically to win the game.
+Therefore, you need to reconsider your answer as this is an open-ended question and hence you need to answer it specifically to win the game.
 It is because the hiring manager is looking for a brief and quick response from you.
-You need not clearly mention information about your family, your primary schooling and grades in the schooling.
+You need not clearly mention information about your family, your primary schooling and grades in schooling.
 The interviewer is not here to analyze how you have performed in your school but is available to check the proficiency in your skill.
 Grades and marks will be available in the curriculum vitae or the resume you are submitting.
 You are not expected to read out whatever is present in the resume, the person can read it by himself.

 What are your long–term goals?

 The key, to this question, is to do an emphasis on your achievable objectives and what all you are ready to do in order to reach those goals.
 This question is intended to know how visionary are you towards your future.
-It is essential that any goal you highlight must be supported with an example.
+It is essential that any goal you highlight must be supported by an example.
 For instance, if you say that you would like to be the employee or head of your department in the upcoming five years.
 The interviewer is not going to appreciate for the answer you have given rather expects the journey you have planned to reach your destination.
 Therefore, you must be prepared to frame a strategy or plan of how you would achieve it.

-Try to include points which mentions the hindrances and difficulties you might face in achieving the goal.
-Also mention the efforts you are willing to put forward which helps you to reach towards your aim.
-Instead of points which mentions change in workplace, you can mention that you wanted to see yourself in a higher position in the same organization.
+Try to include points which mention the hindrances and difficulties you might face in achieving the goal.
+Also, mention the efforts you are willing to put forward which helps you to reach towards your aim.
+Instead of points which mentions a change in the workplace, you can mention that you wanted to see yourself in a higher position in the same organization.
 You might frame some positive points in your answer as you would be willing to take up the responsibilities, or you would communicate with the team to gain more knowledge and experience.
 It is one question that cannot be answered without examples!

 Why the company/I should hire you?

 The common answer that would surely occur in your mind as well would be ‘since I am the best.’
-Definitely, you must consider yourself suitable for the position as it would help to boost your confidence, but then you need to remember that you do not develop over confidence while answering this question.
+Definitely, you must consider yourself suitable for the position as it would help to boost your confidence, but then you need to remember that you do not develop overconfidence while answering this question.
 A different way to answer this question is to answer the question in a different way.
 Highlighting the points which differentiate you from others would also create a positive impact upon you.

 Are you a team player / how comfortable you are working with a team?

 Almost every candidate says ‘YES’ as a response to this question.
-But if you want to stand out in the crowd then you must understand that a simple ‘yes/no’ is not an enough answer to this question.
-You must present behavioural examples to support your answer.
+But if you want to stand out in the crowd then you must understand that a simple ‘yes/no’ is not enough answer to this question.
+You must present behavioral examples to support your answer.
 A good answer to this question would something be like, ‘yes, I am a good team player, and I’ve had ample opportunities to show my team spirit in my past work, school, university competitions and more.’
 It would be great if you can support your answer with any current examples.

 You are open to provide all the contributions to the team as a member of the team.
 If you once lead the team, you can include the difficulties you have faced leading the team and the ways you have implemented in solving the difficulties.
 If you were once a member of a team, you can mention the things you have done to bring unity in the team.
 You may also mention the responsibilities you have taken in absence of the team lead to head the team.
-Focus on your behavioral examples, teamwork and openness to bring diversity in your answer.
+Focus on your behavioral examples, teamwork, and openness to bring diversity in your answer.
 You must highlight the strength of an entire team rather just focusing on individual skills.